-That the Panel make the following recommendations to the Executive Member for Commercial Strategy, Estates and Property:
+That the Executive Member for Commercial Strategy, Estates and Property

-- 2. That the Executive Member gives approval to the project proposals set out in this report at a total cost of £515,000. - 3.
-That the Executive Member approves the property arrangements by which the operational responsibility for WDC is transferred to Hampshire Cultural Trust (HCT) (including the nature and duration of tenure). - 4.
-That the Executive Member approves the proposals contained in the exempt Appendix.
+- 2. Approves the project proposals set out in this report at a total cost of £515,000. - 3.
+Approves the property arrangements by which the operational responsibility for WDC is transferred to Hampshire Cultural Trust (HCT) (including the nature and duration of tenure). - 4.
+Approves the proposals contained in the exempt Appendix.

 - 5. This project will transfer operational responsibility for the WDC building (including associated day-to-day running costs) and for cultural programming to HCT.
 The Library Service will continue to deliver a highly successful library service, free at the point of access, within WDC. - 6.
-Hampshire County Council and Hampshire Cultural Trust are developing a new partnership model which will enhance and develop Winchester Discovery
+Hampshire County Council and Hampshire Cultural Trust are developing a new partnership model which will enhance and develop Winchester Discovery Centre's position as a strategically important hub for culture and creativity in

-- Centre's position as a strategically important hub for culture and creativity in Hampshire.
-The overall strategy has been agreed by the Executive Member for Recreation, Heritage and Rural Affairs. - 7.
-This report sets out proposals to refurbish elements of WDC, including essential maintenance work, interior refurbishment and spatial reorganisation to enable the future strategy to be realised. - 8.
-The HCC element of the project is to be funded from the CCBS Capital Programme 2021/22 and was approved by the County Council in February 2021 at a value of £500,000 with a further £15,000 allocated from CCBS Cost of Change funding. - 9.
+Hampshire.
+The overall strategy has been agreed by the Executive Member for Recreation, Heritage and Rural Affairs.

+- 7. This report sets out proposals to refurbish elements of WDC, including essential maintenance work, interior refurbishment and spatial reorganisation to enable the future strategy to be realised. - The HCC element of the project is to be funded from the CCBS Capital Programme 2021/22 and was approved by the County Council in February 2021 at a value of £500,000 with a further £15,000 allocated from CCBS Cost of Change funding. - 9.
 In addition to the refurbishment project, the proposals include the transfer of operational responsibility for the building (including associated day-to-day running costs) and for cultural programming to HCT.
 The Library Service will continue to deliver a highly successful library offer, free at the point of access, within WDC.